eosnetworkfoundation/grant-framework/applications/tonomy-cross-platform-wallet.md

 7. Verifiable Credential sharing
 8. Peer-to-peer EOSIO account communication network
 9. SSO login to web2 and web3 applications
+10. Sybil protection
-10. Sovereign data cloud storage (client-side encrypted using a recoverable key)
+11. Sovereign data cloud storage (client-side encrypted using a recoverable key)

 This grant proposal **only seeks funding for #3, social recovery feature**.
 Other features will be funded through a mixture of self funding, EU grants and additional ENF and Pomelo grants in combination with revenue from our SaaS offering to industry.